 INDIA – NEPAL BORDER DISPUTE

-India and Nepal have been sharing a friendly relation since 1950.
-In 1950, the Indo-Nepal Treaty of Peace and Friendship was signed by India and Nepal.
+India and Nepal have been sharing a friendly relationship ever since India declared national sovereignty in the year of 1950.
+During the very same year, the Indo-Nepal Treaty of Peace and Friendship was signed by both countries in their best interests.

-According to the treaty, both the countries agreed to have a peaceful trade and allowed to cross their territories without restrictions.
+According to the treaty, both countries have agreed to a peaceful trade, and are allowed to cross each others’ territories without restrictions.
 The Indian government and the Rana rulers of Nepal stated that "neither government shall tolerate any threat to the security of the other by a foreign aggressor."
 The treaty also granted Nepalese educational opportunities for India.
-Similarly, Nepal provided business opportunities to Indians.
-Also, Nepalese and Indians can move freely across the border without passports or visas and may live and work in either country.
-All these deals and agreements created a friendly relation between the two countries.
-However, due to political issues and border disputes, the friendship between the two countries has come to an end.
+In return, Nepal has provided business opportunities to Indians.

+According to the treaty, the Nepalese and Indians can move freely across the border without passports or visas, and may live and/or work in either country.
+All of these deals and agreements have created a strong friendly relationship between the two countries.
+However, due to political issues and border disputes, this relationship has come to an end.

 WHEN DID THE BORDER DISPUTE START?

-India and Nepal share a 1,800 km (1,118-mile) border.
-So, it is obvious that there will some border issues between the two countries.
-Despite the friendship between the two countries, the border dispute seems to have started a long ago.
-Even, there occurred a major misunderstanding between India and Nepal when India’s new map was released in November 2019 showing Kalapani as part of the Indian state of Uttarakhand.
-Even the Nepal citizens protested in Kathmandu against the new map of India.
-However, the sudden out broke of border dispute was triggered when a new 80 km-long road in the Himalayas, connecting to the border with China, at the Lipulekh pass was inaugurated.
+India and Nepal share a 1,800 km (1,118 mile) border.
+So, it is an obvious assumption that there may occur border issues between the two countries.
+Despite the diplomatic relationship between the two countries, the border dispute is speculated to have started a long time ago.
+A major misunderstanding between India and Nepal occurred when India’s new map was released in November 2019, displaying Kalapani as part of the Indian state of Uttarakhand.
+Nepal’s citizens, in retaliation, protested in Kathmandu against the new map of India.
+However, the sudden outbreak of the border dispute was triggered when a new 80 km-long road in the Himalayas, connecting to the border with China, was inaugurated at the Lipulekh Pass.

 WHAT HAPPENED AFTER THE INAUGURATION OF NEW ROAD IN LIPULEKH PASS?

-On 8th May 2020, India’s defense minister Rajnath Singh virtually inaugurated a 80 km-long road in the Himalayas, at the Lipulekh pass.
-The Nepal government immediately disagreed with India’s plan to lay the road.
-They claimed that the new 80 kilometres road toughs their territories.
+On May 8, 2020, India’s defense minister Rajnath Singh virtually - over a video conference - inaugurated an 80 kilometre-long road in the Himalayas, at the Lipulekh pass.
+The Nepal government immediately disagreed with India’s plan to lay the road,claiming that the new 80-kilometre road passes through their territory.

-Quite soon after this issue, on 20 May 2020, the Nepal government launched its own map showing Kalapani present in eastern corner of Uttarakhand state of India as parts of Nepal’s territory.
+Quite soon after this issue, on 20 May 2020, the Nepal government launched its own map showing Kalapani present in eastern corner of Uttarakhand state of India as part of Nepal’s territory.
 On 10 June 2020, the Nepali parliament moved to approve a new map which included territory in India's Uttarakhand state.
 Nepal did this revision of its map mainly because of the inauguration of a new road at Lipulekh pass by the Indian government.

 WHY WAS LIPULEKH PASS INAUGURATED?

-Lipulekh, in the Uttarakhand state of India is a Himalayan pass on the border between India and the Tibet region of China.
-This pass is located near Nepal and not in Nepal.
-Lipulekh pass was mainly launghed for the wellness of pilgrims.
-There was no proper road transport for the pilgrims to reach Kailash.
-So, the Indian government has inaugurated 80 kilometers long road in the Lipulekhs pass for the benefit of pilgrims.
+Lipulekh, in the Uttarakhand state of India, is a Himalayan pass on the border between India and the Tibet region of China.
+This pass is located near Nepal, not in Nepal.
+Lipulekh pass was mainly launched for the wellness of pilgrims, as there is no other proper means of road transport present for the pilgrims to reach Kailash.
+So, the Indian government has inaugurated an 80 kilometer long road in the Lipulekh pass for the benefit of pilgrims.
 The new road is now the quickest link between Delhi and the Tibetan plateau in China.
-Hence the road serves pilgrims to reach Kailas and Manasarovar with ease.
+Hence, the road serves pilgrims to reach Kailas and Manasarovar with ease.

-HOW KALI RIVER SEPARATES INDIA AND NEPAL?
+HOW DOES THE KALI RIVER SEPARATE INDIA AND NEPAL?